scrapinghub/scrapy-poet/docs/providers.rst

                 metadata = getattr(cls, "__metadata__", None)
                 obj = ...  # create the instance using cls and metadata if metadata:
-                    # wrap the instance into a web_poet.AnnotatedInstance object
+                    # wrap the instance into a web_poet.annotated.AnnotatedInstance object
                     obj = AnnotatedInstance(obj, metadata)
                 result.append(obj)
             return result